carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

     - Enable Static website hosting and Public access for S3 to avoid 403 forbidden error.
     - Add CORS Policy to allow cross origin request.
   - Exam Tip: It is not used for dynamic websites (eg. AJAX) or websites which require database, for ex: Wordpress...etc.
   - Use Case: A company has deployed a new website on Amazon EC2 instances behind an Application Load Balancer (ALB).
 Amazon Route 53 is used for the DNS service.
-The company has asked a Solutions Architect to create a backup website with support contact details that users will be directed to automatically if the primary website is down.
+The company has asked to create a backup website with support contact details that users will be directed to automatically if the primary website is down.
 How should be deployed this solution cost-effectively? ==> The most cost-effective solution is to create a static website using an Amazon S3 bucket and then use a **failover routing policy** in Amazon Route 53.
 With a failover routing policy users will be directed to the main website as long as it is responding to health checks successfully.

 ```sh
 https://<bucket-name>.s3-website[.-]<aws-region>.amazonaws.com